frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 "The Good Thief was the same way---for a time.
 But something changed.
 Perhaps he observed Christ\'s silence in the face of the mockery, the spitting, the lewd soldiers casting lots for His garments.
 Perhaps he was struck by that silence, just as it perturbed an uneasy Pilate and enraged Caiaphas."

-Jesus kept silent. *Jesus autem tacebat* (Matthew 26:63).
+Jesus kept silent. *Jesus autem tacebat* (Matt.
+26:63).

 "Possibly he\'d been coaxed into the revolution in the first place.
-It only needed a good example of one witness to shake him out from his sinful stupor" (*ibid*.).
+It only needed a good example of one witness to shake him from his sinful stupor" (*ibid*.).

 And then, like lightning, he said, "Jesus, remember me when you come into your kingdom" (Luke 23:42).
 Your kingdom?